Alien Forest Use

 ALIEN FOREST USE

-In 2013 graduate student Peter Motyka at Northern Arizona University in conjunction with MFBRP began research to investigate the use of non-native forest by native birds will facilitate the ability to evaluate the management of non-native forest for the benefit of native forest bird species.
+A graduate student through Northern Arizona University ,Peter Motyka, in conjunction with MFBRP began research to investigate the use of non-native forest by native birds to facilitate the ability to evaluate the management of non-native forest for the benefit of native forest bird species.
 The objectives of this study were to: 1.)
 Conduct a multi-scale assessment of habitat use by the Maui ‘Alauahio in the Kula Forest Reserve; 2.)
 Determine the occurrence, distribution, and variable densities of Maui ‘Alauahio in the Kula Forest Reserve; 3.)
 Investigate potential correlations between bird occurrence and vegetation composition and structure; and 4.)
 Investigate home range and nesting substrates of Maui ‘Alauahio to determine habitat preference.
 The project included color-banding and resighting Maui ‘Alauahio, quantification of vegetation structure for foraging habits, variable circular plot point counts for bird densities, and nest searching and monitoring for Maui ‘Alauahio.
+Read the full thesis here

-It is important to examine responses of species and ecosystems to landscape modification, and this can help lead to management strategies for natural ecosystem integrity in human-dominated ecosystems.
-This study advanced both our ability to make practical conservation recommendations as well as our perception of the potential for managing unnaturally altered habitat areas for the benefit and support of native species.
-The Maui ‘Alauahio is a native passerine under a high threat of extinction.
+The remaining native forests on Maui are small and in order to prevent further extinctions conservation efforts may need to consider the value of non-native, fragmented habitats as well.
+It is important to examine responses of species and ecosystems to landscape modification.
+This study advanced both our ability to make conservation management recommendations as well as our perception of the potential for managing unnaturally altered habitat areas for the benefit and support of native species.

 If you are interested in becoming an MFBRP graduate student, please visit here.